The Step-by-Step guide to launching a bootstrapped product start-up business

 Make a plan

 Write a rough step-by-step guide to how you think you will go from the point you are currently at to the point where you feel you want to arrive at and would define as success.
 You don't need to know all the answers but visualising the end goal and giving yourself a template to add to will help keep you on track.
-This image shows a snippet of that was including in my plan which was then broken down into further tasks and all included significant research.
+Mine included the following which was then broken down into further tasks and all included significant research

 What will you need to kick this plan off?